 Training should include:

-- All hazards in the work area, including machine-specific hazards; Machine operating procedures lockout/tagout procedures and safe work practices.
+- Review of safety measures such as : knowing the hazards in the work area, including machine-specific hazards; machine operating procedures lockout/tagout procedures; and safe work practices such as the buddy system.

 - The purpose and proper use of machine safeguards.